alexanderbird/alexanderbird.software/src/content/blog/pair-programming-primer.md

 - **Ergonomics**
   - When you take your turn at the keyboard, take a moment to place it fully in front of you (instead of leaning awkwardly out of your seat).
-- Hygiene
+- **Hygiene**
-  - Sit somewhere where you're not rubbing shoulders and coughing on each other
+  - Consider each others' personal space: make sure there's enough room where you're sitting that you're not right on top of each other (coughing and sweating on each other)
   - Consider keeping a bottle of hand sanitizer to use when handing off the keyboard